Addressing the Wealth and Poverty of Nations

 The use of the language faculty to implement technology is the factor that has separated the nations in our world into rich and poor.
 Nations in the West and a few in Asia (China included), along with their diaspora, express the economic model of the Industrial Revolution with the language faculty.
 Developed countries are technologically advanced not only because of technology but because they are language-faculty-driven economies.
 As a result, they have enjoyed continuous economic prosperity.

-The claims that are regularly made for higher education suggest that it integrates the economic model with the language faculty of the student.
+The claims regularly made for higher education suggest that it integrates the economic model with the language faculty of the student.
 But nothing can be further from the truth.
-The best that it does is to expand the integration when it already exists.
+The best that it does is to expand and sharpen the integration when it already exists.
 Higher education has no way to deliberately create the connection from scratch.
 Yet, higher education dominates and consumes all the resources available for systematically making the connection.
 As a result, there has been no means for developing countries to operate the economic model with success.
 This is the SINGULAR reason why some countries are rich and most are poor.

 The developed countries do not see their own development in the way we present it here.
 As a result, they do not have a way for even their own people to deliberately integrate technology with the language faculty.
 Instead, some believe they are developed because they have superior intelligence or because they hold superior moral values.
 We consider these and related ideas to be speculation.

 When compared with developing countries, developed countries consistently interpret the economic model correctly and respond with expressions that create results measurable as effective management, administration, entrepreneurship, and innovation that sustain and propagate development.
 Maintaining such vigilance so casually on a permanent, ongoing basis is too demanding to be a matter of conscious will.
 Instead, it has to be an unconscious process acquired in their culture.
 The only other human phenomenon that comes close to that is the use of language.